aizu-wakamatsu/gt/README.md

 - signal measuring test (with that prototype)
 - analyse RAW signal to obtain noise effects not related to device
 - construct optimal experiment environment
-- apply FIR filter using Kaiser window ... in progress
 - analyse filtered signal
 - ???
 - ??? (after complete GT)
+- We will not apply in this thesis
+  - apply FIR filter using Kaiser window

 ## Shinchoku